YonatanRadai/fp_devopshift/fp_k8s_deployment/README.md

-make sure that the env variables are set.
+make sure that the env variables are set before apply the yaml (change their value).